egustafson/egustafson.github.io/content/2014-07-10-migrating-pelican.rst

 Further exploration and refinement I'd like to undertake -- in no particular order:

+Cleanup blogroll
+  The blogroll and social links at the bottom of each page could use some tweaking.

 Tweak the Theme
   I used the example theme from the getting started by `Smashing Magazine`_ and it's a pretty good starting point.
 There are